 A block diagram of the semiconductive laser control circuit is shown below.
-The semiconductive laser performs a monitor efficiency regulation (a process to regulate a monitor current regarding the beam emission amount), and adjusts the optical output in the initial state.
+The semiconductive laser performs a monitor efficiency regulation (a process to control a monitor current for beam emission amount).
+The initial beam emission is adjusted to be approx. 1.6 mW (240 $\mu$ W on the drum surface).
 The voltage of the monitor output, which has been regulated by this adjustment, is then fed back to a laser power comparison circuit.

 In the laser power comparison circuit, this voltage fed back and a laser power voltage set for the control circuit are compared for every scanning.
 As the result of this, a laser driver circuit increases its forward current when the laser power is insufficient and decreases it when the laser power is excessive to maintain a constant optical output.